phoebe7979/SI507_FinalProject/README.md

 ## How to run

-1. Install all requirements with `pip install -r requirements.txt'
+1. Install all requirements in your environment with `pip install -r requirements.txt'
 2. Run `python SI507project_tools.py runserver
-3. Open your browser, and access 127.0.0.1:5000
+3. Open your browser, and access 127.0.0.1:5000 on the browser

 ## How to use